kalgoritmi/pycongr25/talk.md

 In order to do that our object needs to define the context manager protocol, this means it needs to define `__enter__` & `__exit__` ,  which are magic methods.

 However, `Mock` objects do not do this automatically!
-As we can see in the right column our snippet fails with a `TypeError`
+As we can see in the right column our snippet fails with a `TypeError`.

 We have to use a `MagicMock` if we are going call magic methods in the code we are replacing.

-And this is not limited to `with` blocks, it might as well be other special methods like `length`, if the object we are replacing behaves like a  `Sequence`.
+And this is not limited to `with` blocks, it might as well be other special methods like `length`, should the object we are replacing behave like a  `Sequence`, a list or a tuple.
 -->

 ---